-All foreigners having lived in Spain for more than 183 days in Spain during a fiscal year are considered as residents.
-Hence, they have to pay income tax.
+All foreigners that have lived in Spain for more than 183 days in Spain during a fiscal year are considered as residents and are required to pay income tax.
 Workers earning wages in Spain are also deemed to be fiscal residents, even if they have not formally registered with the Registro Central de Extranjeros.

 Given that Spain consists of 17 autonomous communities, tax rates may differ from one region to another.

 The tax year starts on the 1st January and ends on the 31st December.
 Because of frequent changes being applied, you are advised to consult independent advice, for example through a gestor (tax advisor), before submitting your tax return.

 Paying income tax

 Income tax in Spain or IRPF (Impuesto sobre la Renta de las Personas Físicas) generally varies between 19% à 45%.
 In fact, it is deducted at a progressive rate according to your salary.
 You are required to file a tax declaration (declaración de la Renta) before the 30th of June whereby the “Campaña de Rentas” begins in April.
 During this time you can submit your Renta online.
 Spanish residents may be eligible to some benefits or deductions according to their personal situation, for example, if they have children and if they have to pay transport fees, etc.